Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

 For comparison of the two-magnon modes excited in the coherent regime to the noncoherent ones, RS measurements were performed using a Horiba LabRAM HR Evolution UV-VIS-NIR (Horiba) spectrometer equipped with a confocal microscope.
 The spectra were measured using continuous-wave excitation with a 2.33\,eV line of a Nd:YAG laser (Laser Quantum), and the power of the incident light on the sample was 12\,mW.
 Spectra were recorded in backscattering geometry [Fig.~\ref{fig:experimental_setup}(c)] using a 2400\,lines/mm grating, providing a spectral resolution of 0.3\,cm$^{-1}$ and a nitrogen-cooled charge-coupled device detector, while an Olympus LMPFLN 50× (NA = 0.5) long working-distance objective lens was used to focus the incident beam into a spot with a diameter of 2\,µm.
 The required polarization component was selected using a Glan-Taylor prism.
 In angle-resolved polarized Raman measurements, the polarization of the incident and scattered beams was varied by rotation of an achromatic halfwave plate.

 Figure~\ref{fig:Time_trace}(a) shows the representative time trace obtained in the ISRS experiment at $T = 5$\,K. The transient ellipticity oscillates with the main frequency of 4\,THz, which is close to the frequency of the 2M mode at low temperature~\cite{fleury1968scattering}.
 The dependence of the signal on the polarization of the pump and probe pulses, shown in Fig.~\ref{fig:Time_trace}(b), fully agrees with the ISRS selection rules for a cubic antiferromagnet, which state that the pump and probe pulses should be polarized along and at 45$^{\circ}$ to one of the main crystallographic axes, respectively, for the most efficient excitation and detection~\cite{Formisano2024, Fedianin2023}.
 Therefore, we conclude that the observed transient probe polarization dynamics stems from the coherent 2M mode excited by the pump pulse.
-It is important to note that the ellipticity transient signal exhibits well-resolved beatings, which we attribute to the fact that the 2M modes from various points in the Brillouin zone contribute to the signal.
-The Fourier Transform for the transient ellipticity signal is shown in Fig.~\ref{fig:2MM_spectra}(a) (open blue symbols).
+It is important to note that the transient ellipticity exhibits well-resolved beatings, which we attribute to the fact that the 2M modes from various points in the Brillouin zone contribute to the signal.
+The Fast Fourier Transform (FFT) for the transient ellipticity signal is shown in Fig.~\ref{fig:2MM_spectra}(a) (open blue symbols).
 The beatings in the time domain manifests itself as two spectral features in the frequency domain, which we label as $P_{1} = 132.5$\,cm$^{-1}$ (3.97\,THz) and $P_{2} = 141.25$\,cm$^{-1}$ (4.23\,THz).
 We observed that the amplitude of the transient ellipticity oscillations grows linearly with pump fluence, in agreement with the ISRS process [Fig.~\ref{fig:2MM_spectra}(b)].
 The spectrum, in turn, does not change with the pump fluence, confirming the absence of additional heating.
+We note that the choice of a specific Fourier transform algorithm does not affect the results.
+The features of the two-magnon mode in the spectra obtained using the FFT demonstrate high stability.